 ShaHoLin = Shared Hosting Linux at 1&1 Ionos.
 It is a managed product, i.e. the sysadmins can login anywhere as root.
 Notice that this has some influence at the architecture.
-In general, unmanaged products need to be constructed somewhat differently.
+In general, layers dealing with unmanaged products need to be constructed somewhat differently.

-ShaHoLin's architecture does not suffer from Dijkstra regressions, since each layer is adding new functionality, which is also available at, or at least functionally influences, any of the higher layers.
+ShaHoLin's architecture does not suffer from Dijkstra regressions, since each layer is adding new functionality, which is also available at higher layers, or at least provides functionality.